klei1984/max/defects.md

 74. **[Fixed]** The function (cseg01:0009D3A7) that spawns all derelict alien units on the map uses rand() which generates pseudo random numbers.
 There is a code snippet that seeks a pseudo randomly selected alien unit that fits within a predetermined value budget.
 When such a unit is found the function deploys another pseudo randomly selected alien unit instead of reusing the unit type that was tested to actually fit into the budget.
 The code clearly wanted to select a unit within budget so spawning another one which may not fit must be a defect.

-75. The functions (cseg01:0009CAE7, cseg01:0009C6F6) responsible for resource distribution on maps do not check whether the calculated grid coordinates are within map boundaries.
+75. **[Fixed]** The functions (cseg01:0009CAE7, cseg01:0009C6F6) responsible for resource distribution on maps do not check whether the calculated grid coordinates are within map boundaries.
 In corner cases this could lead to heap memory corruption under DOS or in worst case could cause segmentation faults on modern operating systems (ResourceManager_CargoMap[]).

 76. **[Fixed]** Dot is missing from end of sentence `%i %s upgraded to mark %s for %i raw material` in Upgrade All event handler function (cseg01:000F80FD).
 There are three possible messages: no upgrade, single unit upgrade, more then one unit upgrade.
 The messages are ended with dots for the first two, only the third one is inconsistent.